Choosing a Camp for Troubled Girls from Maine

 – Disrespectful Behaviors

-Beyond a Camp For Troubled Girls: Asheville Academy for Girls Helps Struggling Maine Girls
+Beyond a Camp For Troubled Girls: Asheville Academy Helps Struggling Maine Girls

-Maine girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy for Girls’ beautiful North Carolina campus.
-With Asheville Academy for Girls, a troubled girl can return to a healthy path once again.
+Maine girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy’ beautiful North Carolina campus.
+With Asheville Academy, a troubled girl can return to a healthy path once again.

 Resources for Maine Families Seeking Help